blessy-essy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays the content of /etc/passwd and /etc/hosts
+a script that displays the first 10 lines of /etc/passwd